Lighthouses of the United States: New Jersey

 under NHLPA, and in 2010 the National Park Service approved its transfer to the Noble Maritime Collection, a Staten Island museum.

 The museum has a web page for the lighthouse.
 In October 2012 the lighthouse was heavily damaged by Hurricane Sandy.
-Volunteers have struggled for several years with repairs; Lighthouse Digest has a September 2014 report on these efforts.
+Volunteers have worked for several years with repairs; Lighthouse Digest has a September 2014 report on these efforts.
+In May 2016 the window covers were removed, allowing light inside for the first time in 50 years.
 Located off Bayonne, about 2 miles (3 km) southwest of the Statue

 of Liberty.
 The lighthouse is a familiar sight for passengers of the Staten